ronilid/user-management-server/readme.md

-# User Management REST API – Python Flask
+# Simple User Server – Python Flask

-This project implements a RESTful web server using Python and Flask that allows basic user management operations such as retrieving, creating, updating, and deleting users.
+This project implements a simple RESTful user management web server using Python and Flask.
+It allows basic user management operations such as retrieving, creating, and deleting users.

 ### Technologies
 - Python 3.9